Heyitzdevchris/Decoder-Ring/README.md

 # Project: Decoder Ring

-This is a project for the software engineering course for Thinkful.
+This is a project for the software engineering course for Thinkful's Bootcamp.

 ---